Skip to main content

 • Transplant only with permanent loss and once the behaviour has stopped

-Read more about a free, no-obligation assessment or the article The 5 most common causes of hair loss — or book a free consultation.
+Read more about a free, no-obligation assessment, or explore the article The 5 most common causes of hair loss.
+To find out what applies to you, book a free consultation.

 Usually yes, if the pulling stops before the follicles are permanently damaged.
 The follicles are then not destroyed.
 With very long-term pulling the damage can become permanent, much like traction alopecia.